weepy/cssie/README.txt

 How it works
 ------------

-* that parses the stylesheets for rules that match a refex
+* that parses the stylesheets for rules that match a regex
-* replaces CSS rules that match :hover with corresponding rules with .cssie-x
+* replaces selectors that match with corresponding rules with an internal class .cssie-x (x is an integer)
-* apply these same rules using the jQuery engine instead
+* add the class cssie-x using the original selector using jQuery
-* for :hover and :focus, it then automatically setups up jQuery events that add and remove the .cssie-x class
+* for :hover and :focus, automatically setup up jQuery events to add/remove the .cssie-x class upon hover/focus

 Usage
 -----